bhargavvarmasagi/GDP-Team04/README.md

 Research on Efficient Inventory Management Techniques (09/11/2024) Explored various methods for managing inventory efficiently within a grocery delivery app.
 Focused on strategies for real-time inventory tracking, stock level management, and automated restocking processes.

+Further research on search and filter functions: (9/11/2024) I looked into ways to improve the functionality of the search and filter features, especially in cases where there are a lot of products.
+I looked into speeding up search results, lowering amount of work the system should do, and making filters change depending on what the user selects.
+I additionally explored ways to provide consumers with customized search recommendations and simplify challenging searches.